KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

 git clone git@github.com:KusionStack/konfig.git && cd konfig
 ```

-Then we can locate the `wordpress` project under the `appops/` directory, which are composed of the following files:
+Then we can locate the `wordpress` project under the `appops/` directory, which is composed of the following files:

 ```shell
 cd appops/wordpress && tree